pytorch/pytorch/docs/source/community/contribution_guide.rst

    tasks or pull requests with your environment details is helpful and appreciated.
--  **CI tests failed, what does it mean?** Maybe your PR is based off a broken main bracnh?
+-  **CI tests failed, what does it mean?** Maybe your PR is based off a broken main branch?
 You can try to rebase your change on top of the latest main branch.
 You can also see the current status of main branch's CI at https://hud.pytorch.org/.
 -  **What are the most high risk changes?** Anything that touches build